NixOS/foundation/role_and_responsibilities.md

     - Create and maintain partnerships
     - Organize or support Nix events (NixCon, Summer of Nix, hackathons, …)
   - Maintain the community in a healthy state
-    - Enforce some needed rules to keep the community an open and welcoming place (with or without a code of conduct)
+    - Enforce some needed rules to keep the community an open and welcoming place
     - Run regular community surveys to take the pulse of the community and share back the results

 These responsibilities are carried out by the different teams that form the community (infrastructure team, security team, marketing team, community team, etc.).